Introduction

 data["Liquidity_Provider_Positions"] = data.pop("positionsLp", [])

 We improve the formatting of some data coming as percentages.
 The API endpoints deliver % as number with many decimals.
-To make it clearer we multiply by 100, round to 2 decimals, add ’%’ symbol, and also a ’+’ symbol for positive percentages.
+To improve clarity, we multiply by 100, round to two decimals, add a ’%’ symbol, and include a ’+’ symbol for positive percentages.

 # Modify percentages and calculate quote currency values